bryanapperson/item-catalog/README.md

 Settings for a particular instance of the item_catalog web application can be stored in `catalog/instance/config.py`.
 These settings will override settings in `catalog/config.py`.

+# Using item-catalog

+## Setting up item-catalog

+Once the environment, vagrant or other is up and running visit `//server/login`.
+ In the vagrant deployment that URL will be `http://localhost:8080/login` upon visiting this page and logging in with Google connect you will be prompted to complete a one time setup of the catalog.
+To install the sample data click Load Sample Data.
+To skip sample data installation, click Skip Sample Data.
+ Once one of these buttons is pressed the catalog will be setup and the setup page will be disabled.

+## JSON API

+## Atom Feed